Intelligence Inertia: Physical Isomorphism and Applications: Experiments

 To empirically validate the existence of the ``computational wall,'' we constructed an environment that forces an agent through a spectrum of rule densities, ranging from the low-velocity ``clean data'' regime to the high-velocity ``informational limit.''
 This was achieved by systematically injecting label noise (ranging from 0\% to 100\%) into the CIFAR-10 dataset.

-From a physical perspective, the injection of noise serves to suppress the External Gain ($dS_{\text{ext}} \to 0$), as random labels provide no coherent structure for the model to project onto the state manifold.
-To minimize the training objective, the system is forced to undergo intense \textbf{Internal Reconfiguration ($dS_R \to \infty$)} to memorize the noise, thereby pushing the rule density\textbf{ ($v = \rho$)} toward its saturation limit.
+In classical machine learning, the injection of label noise is known to induce a highly non-convex and rugged loss landscape, stripping the gradient of clear directional signals \cite{keskar2016large}.
+From our physical perspective, this widely observed phenomenon maps isomorphically to the suppression of the external gain ($dS_{ext} \to 0$); random labels provide no coherent structure for the model to project onto the state manifold.
+Consequently, to minimize the training objective within this chaotic environment, the system is forced to undergo intense \textbf{Internal Reconfiguration ($dS_R \to \infty$)} to memorize the noise, thereby pushing the local rule density ($v = \rho$) toward its saturation limit.
 We utilized the ResNet-18 architecture with 11.2M (Million parameters) as our physical substrate, recording the total \textbf{computational work ($W$)}, measured in epochs, required to reach a specific convergence threshold across different noise energy levels.

 The dynamical parameters are measured according to the engineering protocols established in Tier 2, Section~\ref{sec:implementation_tiers}.
-The adjudication logic is straightforward: If the FIM framework is exhaustive, the computational cost should follow a smooth, quadratic growth ($v^2$).
-If the Intelligence Inertia framework is correct, the cost must follow a Lorentzian divergence as $v$ approaches the informational speed limit of $c=1$.
+The adjudication logic directly tests the validity of the metric tensor probe defined in Eq. (\ref{eq:normalized_velocity}).
+By manipulating the environmental feedback ($dS_{ext} \to 0$), we actively drive the independent variable---the local velocity $v$---across the $(0, 1)$ spectrum.
+The critical observation is then directed at the dependent physical variable: the total computational work.
+If the classical FIM framework is exhaustive, the measured computational cost should follow a smooth, quadratic growth ($v^2$) indicative of local stiffness.
+Conversely, if the Intelligence Inertia framework holds true, the empirically measured work must precisely track the non-linear Lorentzian divergence ($\gamma - 1$) as $v$ approaches the informational speed limit, confirming dynamic mass expansion over static geometric curvature.